C++ Core Guidelines: Programming at Compile Time with Type-Traits (The Second)

 • underlying_type: std::underlying_type determines the type of an enum.

 Maybe, you are not convinced about the benefit of the type traits library.
-Let me end my story to the type-traits with their main goals: correctness and optimisation.
+Let me end my story with the type-traits with their primary goals: correctness and optimization.

 Correctness